The triangulated category of K-motives DK_(k): Preliminaries

 }\end{defs}

-We want to make several remarks for the definition.
+We want to make several remarks regarding the definition.
 Condition (1) implies the spectral category $\cc O_{\cc R}$ associated to the ringoid $\cc R$ is Nisnevich excisive.
-Condition (2) implies that for any $\cc R$-presheaf $\cc F$ and any affine scheme $U\in AffSm/k$ the presheaf
+Condition (2) implies that for any $\cc R$-presheaf $\cc F$ and any affine scheme $U\in \text{AffSm}/k$ the presheaf

 is an $\cc R$-presheaf.
 Moreover, it is functorial in $U$.